Lew Wallace and the Palace of the Governors

-Lew Wallace wrote some of his classic book, Ben-Hur: A Tale of the Christ, at the Palace of the Governors in Santa Fe, where he served as governor in the late 1880s.
-The book is now available as a free ebook through gutenberg.org, which can be found by typing Lew Wallace in the book catalog search box.
+Author Lew Wallace (1827-1905) wrote some of his classic book, Ben-Hur: A Tale of the Christ, at the Palace of the Governors in Santa Fe, New Mexico, where he served as a governor in the late 1880s.
+The book is now available as a free ebook in various formats through gutenberg.org, which can be found by typing “Lew Wallace” in the book catalog search box.
 The story was also made into a 1959 movie that earned 11 Academy Awards and starred Charlton Heston.

 Read more about Lew Wallace here: britannica.com.